01ax/vault/resume.md

 ### IT Support Officer - St Edmunds College
 November 2019 - July 2022
-- Level 1-2 IT Helpdesk Support
+- Provided level 1-2 IT Helpdesk Support and assistance of systems / network administrative tasks
+- Collaborated alongisde senior IT Staff and the Director of IT in standard operations analysis, systems development, hardware procurement / lifecycles and other technical projects
+- Provided technical assistance with onboarding of new staff ( Account development orchestration (AD, o365, Skype for Business, TeamGO, TASSWEB, Webbook, Schoolbox, ect. ), ID Cards and Access Control (Tecom TITAN), designating assets ect.
+- Provided 1:1 technical assistance for staff and students where required, guiding how to utilise our systems and software we provide effectively and ensuring they know how to use these systems
+- Fostered a holistic environment, ensuring that staff, students and visitors feel invited when requiring the assistance of the IT Department.
+- Essential worker during the pandemic, providing hybrid on-site and remote support for staff and students during term-time including remote desktop support assistance for staff, phone assistance for parents and students having troulbes accessing our resources ect.
+- Performed network diagnosis, reporting and troubleshooting including identifying point of failures, performing network restoration procedures, identifying interface misconfigurations and various other technical tasks whilst collaborating with the Systems Administrator
+- Assisted with software lifecycle procurement and application administation including creating, updating, retiring, testing and deploying packages
+- Developing and updating of user doccumentation and technical guides
+- Exchange and O365 adminisation (SMTP/Remote Routing, Exchange GUID fetching, Mailbox permissions ect.)
+- Security / Compliance audits for access control (o365 permissions, OneDrive history, ect.)
 - ...🏗️

 ### IT Support Officer Trainee - St Laurence's College
 July 2018 - July 2019
-- Provided Level 1-2 FPOC Helpdesk support for staff, students, and visitors at the college, including remote technical assistance for parents and guardians
+- Provided level 1-2 FPOC Helpdesk support for staff, students, and visitors at the college, including remote technical assistance for parents and guardians
 - Delivered dynamic classroom technical support, including exam deployment assistance
 - Collaborated with IT Team members to strategize technical implementations
 - Proficiently logged incidents and liaised with insurance claim brokerages on behalf of the client